catrincm/personal-website/README.md

 # Draft papers
 - Overwrite `layouts/section/publication.html` to add a link at the end to `See Drafts`
 - Duplicate `layouts/section/publication.html` for `layouts/section/draft-papers.html`, removing selection
+- Duplicate `layouts/publication/single.html` to `layouts/draft-papers/single.html`, to create the pages for the draft-papers.
 - In `config.yaml` have: `permalinks:  draft-papers: '/publication/:slug/` so the urls of drafts are consistent with those of papers.

 # Date print